 While infiltrating Lord Business' headquarters, Metalbeard reveals he can transform into a copy machine.
-However, a pair of guards decide to use it to photocopy their butts on it, causing Metalhead to destroy them.
-He explains that one of the rules of being a pirate is that nobody is allowed to put their butt on a pirate's face.
+However, a pair of guards decide to use it to photocopy their Lego butts on it, causing Metalhead to destroy them and deliver this line:

 The funniest part is some of the closeups of Benny when he screams "SPACESHIP" - trance-like and maniacal at the same time.

 Benny tries to tell the Octan Corp computer to lower the laser shields so Emmet can get the Kragle, but the computer keeps reading his input codes wrong, and at one point, even talks like he's ordering moviefone tickets!

 Benny: Cool, Talking Computer!
 Please disable the shield system!

 Computer: Of course.......There are no movies in your area with that title.

 And when does the computer finally lower the shields?
 When Metalbeard speaks like a pirate.